-Obtain signed/dated LOX from borrower in regards to recurring debts.
+Obtain written explanation from borrower in regards to recurring debt.
 If the obligation does not belong to the borrower, supporting documentation is required.
-If there is a non- borrower also on the account, the signed letter of explanation from the borrower is sufficient.
+If there is a non-borrower also on the account, a signed letter of explanation from the borrower is sufficient.